Postgraduate research opportunities in particle physics in the Department of Physics

 Open day

-The Particle Physics Community postgraduate open day will take place on Wednesday 11 December 2024.
-Please register for the event by the 4th December 2024.
-Remote participation will also be possible.
+The Particle Physics Community postgraduate open day took place on Wednesday 11 December 2024.
+The slides from the introductory talk are available for download.

 additional information